 When most people think of honeymoons, they think tropical destinations.
-As someone who has traveled to many tropical places, I personally hope to plan something unique for after I get married.
+Although I did honeymoon in Bora Bora, I took a 2 week trip to Europe 2 years prior that was excellent and totally honeymoon-worthy.
 If you feel the same, you’ll love these 5 most beautiful non-tropical honeymoon destinations!

 Architecture, music, history, and art fill every corner in Florence.
 Talented street musicians plays classical guitar as the cobblestone streets lead to plazas of carved statues.
 The entire city has the same Terracotta roofs and Renaissance architecture.
 And, of course, pasta lovers will absolutely love dining in Italy.

 Must sees: The Duomo, views from the Bell Tower, Ponte Vecchio, Piazzale Michelangelo, and “David” in the Galleria dell’Accademia.
 Additionally, you can take a little under a two hour drive to dine at the world renowned Michelin restaurant Osteria Francescana.

 Cinque Terre, Italy

 Five quaint villages are tucked away on the Mediterranean coast -Monterosso, Vernazza, Corniglia, Manarola, and Riomaggiore.
 The houses are nearly stacked atop each other, within the cliffside; the sea is warm and vibrant, speckled with local fisherman.
 Enjoy the birthplace of pesto, get lost and explore the magic Cinque Terre offers.